Two-Spirit/Indigenous seniors

-See the DSS Land Acknowledgment and Commitment to Indigenous Social Justice here
+DSS’ Land Acknowledgment & Commitment to Indigenous Social Justice

-DSS is particularly concerned about how 2S seniors who are survivors of BC’s Residential School Systems will be re-traumatised when being required to access seniors’ care facilities that are ill equipped to recognise the cultural nuances of 2S lived experiences.
+Dignity Seniors Society (DSS) is particularly concerned about how Two-Spirit (2S) seniors who are survivors of B.C.’s Residential School Systems will be re-traumatised when being required to access seniors’ care facilities that are ill equipped to recognise the cultural nuances of 2S lived experiences.

 We offer the following research to help explain the history and cultural significance of 2S peoples.